 Options strategies can seem complicated, but that's because they offer you a great deal of flexibility in tailoring your potential returns and risks to your specific needs.
 One interesting strategy ...

-James Chen, CMT is an expert trader, investment adviser, and global market strategist.
-Somer G. Anderson is CPA, doctor of accounting, and an accounting and finance professor who has been working in ...
+Somer G. Anderson is CPA, doctor of accounting, and an accounting and finance professor who has been working in the accounting and finance industries for more than 20 years.
+Her expertise covers a ...

 How options traders can profit from a big stock move, regardless of direction With earnings season underway, we decided it would be beneficial to explore one way options traders can profit from a big ...